-About 15% of men will be diagnosed with prostate cancer at some point during their lifetime.
-While mortality has improved substantially, attributed to early detection and improved treatment, it remains the second leading cause of cancer death in men.
-Accurate biopsy derived histopathology is a key determinant in treatment selection along with patient-physician shared decision making.
-Most men with localized, low risk disease are managed via active surveillance, while those with localized, higher risk disease are treated with surgery, radiation, or focal therapy regimens.
-Accurate biopsy techniques are crucial for determining the optimal treatment path for each patient.
+About 15% of men will be diagnosed with prostate cancer at some point during their lifetime.1 While mortality has improved substantially, attributed to early detection and improved treatment, it remains the second leading cause of cancer death in men.2 Accurate biopsy-derived histopathology is a key determinant in treatment selection, along with patient-physician shared decision-making.3 Most men with localized, low-risk disease are managed via active surveillance, while those with localized, higher-risk disease are treated with surgery, radiation, or focal therapy regimens.3 Accurate biopsy techniques are crucial for determining the optimal treatment path for each patient.

-Historically, prostate cancer diagnosis has been predicated upon TRUS guided systematic biopsies initiated due to PSA abnormal values and/or an abnormal prostate exam.
-The limitations of this approach are a high rate of clinically insignificant cancers, especially when performed solely for PSA abnormalities, as well as the potential for missing clinically significant cancer in 25-30% of biopsied patients.
+Historically, prostate cancer diagnosis has been predicated upon transrectal ultrasound (TRUS)-guided systematic biopsies initiated due to prostate-specific antigen (PSA) abnormal values and/or an abnormal prostate exam.
+The limitations of this approach are a high rate of clinically insignificant cancers, especially when performed solely for PSA abnormalities, as well as the potential for missing clinically significant cancer in 25-30% of biopsied patients.4

-Recent randomized studies have demonstrated the superiority of mpMRI guided targeted biopsies in correctly identifying clinically significant cancer and reducing the rate of diagnosis of insignificant cancer.4-6 The European Association of Urology (EAU) currently recommends mpMRI imaging prior to all prostate biopsies, with the caveat that systematic biopsy is acceptable if mpMRI is unavailable.
-The National Comprehensive Cancer Network (NCCN) recommends MRI-assisted biopsy for patients with a prior negative systematic biopsy and clinical suspicion of cancer.
-This poses many challenges in terms of access, cost, and expertise.

-High resolution 29 MHz micro-ultrasound, a novel imaging modality, aims to improve the diagnostic accuracy of prostate biopsy while maintaining the affordability and convenience of ultrasound.
-Micro-ultrasound operates at 29 MHz, compared to traditional ultrasound systems that operate at frequencies of 6-9MHz.
-The axial resolution is improved from 200 $\mu$ m with conventional ultrasound to <70 $\mu$ m with micro-ultrasound with a similar improvement in lateral resolution due to 90 $\mu$ m crystal spacing.
+Recent randomized studies have demonstrated the superiority of multiparametric magnetic resonance imaging (mpMRI)-guided targeted biopsies in correctly identifying clinically significant cancer and reducing the rate of diagnosis of insignificant cancer.
+4-6 The European Association of Urology (EAU) currently recommends mpMRI imaging prior to all prostate biopsies, with the caveat that systematic biopsy is acceptable if mpMRI is unavailable.
+7 The National Comprehensive Cancer Network (NCCN) recommends MRIassisted biopsy for patients with a prior negative systematic biopsy and clinical suspicion of cancer.8 This poses many challenges in terms of access, cost, and expertise.
+High-resolution 29 MHz micro-ultrasound, a novel imaging modality, aims to improve the diagnostic accuracy of prostate biopsy while maintaining the affordability and convenience of ultrasound.
+Micro-ultrasound operates at 29 MHz, compared to traditional ultrasound systems that operate at frequencies of 6-9MHz.9 The axial resolution is improved from 200 μm with conventional ultrasound to <70 μm with micro-ultrasound, with a similar improvement in lateral resolution due to 90 μm crystal spacing.
 This resolution is approximately the diameter of a prostatic duct and allows for the visualization of subtle changes in ductal anatomy associated with cancer.
 Diffusion-weighted imaging (DWI) is based upon measuring the random Brownian motion of water molecules within a voxel of tissue.
 Highly cellular tissues exhibit lower diffusion coefficients.
-Both technologies thus identify changes associated with high grade cancer.
-Real-time targeted biopsy can be performed, avoiding the need for a 2nd procedure.
-A grading system, PRI-MUS, analogous to the PI-RADS system, has been developed to stratify micro ultrasound images according to the risk of significant cancer.
+Thus, both technologies identify changes associated with high-grade cancer.
+Real-time targeted biopsy can be performed, avoiding the need for a second procedure.
+A grading system, Prostate Risk Identification using Micro-ultrasound (PRI-MUS), analogous to the Prostate Imaging-Reporting and Data System (PI-RADS), 10 has been developed to stratify micro-ultrasound images according to the risk of significant cancer.

-This study sought to compare the sensitivity, specificity, NPV and PPV of mpMRI with high-resolution micro-ultrasound in patients referred for biopsy who had a prior MRI.
+This study sought to compare the sensitivity, specificity, negative predictive value (NPV), and positive predictive value (PPV) of mpMRI with high-resolution micro-ultrasound in patients referred for biopsy who had a prior MRI.